 If you are a novelist who writes for adults, I suspect that you will have more success by creating a website that fans of your particular genre will love.
 A site they would visit for its own merits, even if you had no book to sell.
 That means offering visitors more than just a brief bio and a list of your published works.

 Instead, it may mean creating a website that offers a cool and fun experience.
 The kind of website fans of your genre will bookmark and tell all their friends to visit - even if they've never read a book of yours before.
 Maybe it means adding humour, games, music, or services they will find valuable.
-Make it as creative and enjoyable as any of your books.
+Perhaps you can invite reviews of other authors' books as well as your own.
+At any rate, your task is to make it as creative and enjoyable as any of your books.
 Do it right, and you will make them hunger for more of your work.
 And that will lead to higher sales